2025 | Sponsored Project

 May be difficult for visitors with glasses or visually impaired individuals to wear and interact with.
 Could create motion sickness for visitors with existing vestibular concerns.

-Ok, that’s cool!
-But do users actually need any of this?
+Do users actually need any of this?

 Turns out, yes they do!
 Here’s what we found: